Currently out of stock — check back soon or join the list.

 Can I drink this tea long-term for prevention?

 Yes, but cyclically is better.
 These herbs are appropriate for daily use during cold and flu season (roughly October through March in most climates).
 However, immune-stimulating herbs work best when used strategically rather than year-round continuously.
 Consider: daily during high-risk seasons, breaks during summer, and aggressive use at first illness signs.
-This prevents your immune system from becoming "used to" the stimulation and maintains the herbs' effectiveness.
+This keeps your immune system from becoming "used to" the stimulation and maintains the herbs' effectiveness.

 How should I store my tea?